AAydemir261295/homeWork-3.1.4/README.md

 # homeWork-3.1.4

 html+css

 why on resize on 320px width and height will broke

+mobile version onclick animation not firing mouseup